3xpl0ith4ck3r/hetzner_proxmox_pfsense_ipv4_1IP/README.md

 Refresh the network section in the Proxmox WebGui.

 <img src="frontend/images/screenshots/PfSense_Network_setup.png">
-At the end you should have a simliar setup.
+At the end you should have a similar setup.
 The comments recognize clearly what network will be used for what.

-####Download and setup PfSense
+#### Download and setup PfSense or OPNsense
 Login into your server via SSH.
 `cd /var/lib/vz/template/iso`